-The Library Instruction Lab on Level 2 of Carlson Library (room 201) is designed as a research and instruction lab for library instruction sessions that support the Information Literacy mission of Carlson Library and Clarion University's Curriculum.
+The Library Instruction Lab on Level 2 of Carlson Library (room 201) is designed as a research and instruction lab for library instruction sessions that support the Information Literacy mission of Carlson Library and PennWest University's Curriculum.
 The primary purpose of the lab - Information Literacy Instruction - takes priority over any secondary uses of the room described below.

 Peak Use Periods

-Typically, during the first six weeks and last two weeks of the fall and spring semesters, Information Literary instruction and computer lab use by students is at its peak.
+Typically, during the first six weeks and last two weeks of the fall and spring semesters, Information Literacy instruction and computer lab use by students is at its peak.
 During these times, access to the lab is restricted in order to accommodate needs.

 The Library Instruction Room Policy and Procedures is reviewed annually.